 But this “simple” option comes with a price.
 If your current or former 401K had good options available only to 401K plans, you will lose those options.
 You also will not be able to borrow from your IRA rollover.
 You will lose the better asset protection available with a 401K.

 Moreover, the main reason many investment advisors like IRA rollovers – the “better” investment options – often no longer holds water.
 Increasingly employers are offering better 401K options.
-For example, Schwab sponsors my employer’s 401K.
-For no cost, one could opt into a “personal choice” account.
-In that account, you could invest in virtually any ETF, stock, bond, mutual fund, etc. Although there were a few limits (no commodities for example), one could not complain about the wide variety of truly great low-cost investment options.
-And if you did nothing, the 401K automatically put together a balanced portfolio of super low-cost ETFs based on your age, income, and other factors for a very low fee – just like the best robo advisors.
-A truly great 401K plan that bests most IRAs.
+Many employers now use companies like Vanguard, Schwab and Fidelity, which offer many great options.
+In many Schwab plans, for example, one may opt into a “personal choice” account for free.
+In that account, one may invest in virtually any ETF, stock, bond, mutual fund, etc. Depending on the plan, there may be some limits (e.g., many preclude commodities trading).
+But in any event one could not complain about the wide variety of truly great low-cost investment options.

 Also, if you own actual shares of your former employer’s stock in your 401K (as opposed to a fund that is set up to mimic the company’s stock performance) , rolling that stock into an IRA may ultimately cost you a lot more in taxes.
 (Skip to the next section if this is not an issue for you.)
-This detail goes beyond what I plan to cover here, but as explained here, if you find yourself in this situation a better option may be to roll over company stock to a regular brokerage account at the appropriate time.
+This detail goes beyond the scope of this article, but as explained here, if you find yourself in this situation a better option may be to roll over company stock to a regular brokerage account at the appropriate time.
 Lots of caveats here, but know that company stock creates a trap for IRA rollovers.

 - With companies like Schwab, Fidelity, Vanguard and others you get access to a wide variety of great low-cost ETFs and index funds (and some good managed funds too).